marklogic-community/mongo2marklogic/README.md

 If you are new to MarkLogic, go

 1. [Download MarkLogic][], browse to the [admin interface on port 8001](http://localhost:8001), and request a free license.
+After that, create a database and set up a REST API instance on it using port 8003 (You can use a different port, but the examples below port 8003 for the REST API).
-You may find this [MarkLogic Setup Screen Cast][] helpful as well.
+    This [MarkLogic Setup Screen Cast][] will help you through these steps, if you get stuck.
- 2. Create a MarkLogic XDBC Server with the following details:
+2. Use the Admin UI on port 8001 to create a MarkLogic XDBC Server with the following details:

-   - Server Name: `Import-XDBC`
+        Server Name: Import-XDBC
-   - Root: `/`
+        Root: /
-   - Port: `9003`
+        Port: 9003
-   - Database: `Documents`
+        Database: Documents

     Use the defaults for everything else.
-You can use other ports or another database if you choose.
+You can use a different server name or port or another database if you choose.
 Our examples use port 9003 and assume you are starting with an empty database.
 For more details, please see [Administrator's Guide][MarkLogic XDBC Server].

 3. You may want to read [Working with JSON in MarkLogic][].

 After that you may choose to
  * Use MarkLogic's REST API to search your data (link to wiki TBD)